 Test your site's performance on the types of devices and network connections your audience uses.
 You can use traffic monitoring software to learn more information about your visitors.

 Web optimization is a never-ending race to stay ahead of the competition, which means your projects must keep up with the latest technological trends to stay relevant.
 Likewise, new models for measuring performance will likely emerge.
-Do your own research regularly, follow some web development blogs and re-evaluate your benchmarks every few months to make sure your apps are always up-to-speed.
+Do your own research regularly, follow some web development blogs and re-evaluate your benchmarks every few months to make sure your apps are always up to speed.

 Here is a list of popular web development blogs you can visit to keep up on recent trends in the industry.

-3. Know When to Upgrade
+3. Know when to upgrade

 Keep in mind that it usually takes a few years for new technologies to catch on.
-For example, the newly unveiled fifth generation of wireless internet infrastructure could eventually make 3G and 4G obsolete, but that day is probably far off since 5G isn’t available in most places as of 2018.
-Therefore, there’s no rush to optimize your apps for 5G users just yet.
+For example, the newly unveiled fifth generation of wireless internet infrastructure could eventually make 3G and 4G obsolete, but that day is probably far off since 5G isn't available in most places as of 2018.
+Therefore, there is no rush to optimize your apps for 5G users just yet.